zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-7031 - Cluster migration restore status does not reflect the cloudsnap status when cloudsnap has failed
 * PWX-7090 - Core files generated when a node is decommissioned with replicas on the node
 * PWX-7211 - Fix daemonset affinity in openshift specs
-* PWX-6836 - Don't allow deletion of the PX configuration data when the PX services are still running in the system
+* PWX-6836 - Don't allow deletion of the Portworx configuration data when the Portworx services are still running in the system
 * PWX-7134 - SSD/NVME drives are displayed as STORAGE_MEDIUM_MAGNETIC
 * PWX-7089 - Intermittent failures in `pxctl cloudsnap list`
-* PWX-6852 - If PX starts before Docker is started, the `SchedulerName` field in pxctl CLI shows as N/A
+* PWX-6852 - If Portworx starts before Docker is started, the `SchedulerName` field in pxctl CLI shows as N/A
 * PWX-7129 - Add an option to improve filesystem space utilization in case of SSD/NVMe drives
 * PWX-7011 - Cluster pairing for cluster migration fails when one of the nodes in the destination cluster is down
 * PWX-7120 - Cloudsnap restore failures cannot be viewed through `pxctl cloudsnap status`